 On December 29, 2014, pursuant to the terms of the Stock Purchase Agreements, the former officers and stockholders forgave advances of \$26,731 and accrued compensation of \$15,400, respectively or \$42,131 in aggregate.
-This amount was recorded as contributions to capital and recognized in additional paid in capital.
+The gains arising on forgiveness of these liabilities were recorded as contributions to capital and accordingly recognized in additional paid in capital.

-Note 6 - Subsequent Events
+Note 8 - Subsequent Events

-The Company has evaluated all events that occurred after the balance sheet date through the date when the financial statements were issued on March 3, 2015 to determine if they must be reported.
-The Management of the Company determined that other than as disclosed above, there were no reportable subsequent events to be disclosed.
+The Company has evaluated all events that occurred after the balance sheet date through the date when the financial statements were issued to determine if they must be reported.
+The Management of the Company determined that there were no reportable subsequent events to be disclosed.